 Nursing Home Neglect Fractures Injuries such as nursing home neglect fractures are one of the most common types of elder neglect.
-Falls from patient lifts, wheelchairs, in the shower and bathroom or falling from bed are examples of preventable neglect in most
+Falls from patient lift injuries, wheelchairs, in the shower and bathroom or falling from bed are examples of preventable neglect in

 Falls In Shower Need to Be Prevented Nursing homes are required by federal law to provide each resident with care and services based on their individual needs.
 Nursing homes must provide assistance with toileting, bathing, hygiene routines such as bathing